 Types of Breast Cancer

 Breast cancer is the most common type of cancer among women in the United States (other than skin cancer).
-In 2013, more than 232,000 American women will be diagnosed with breast cancer.

 The most common type of breast cancer is ductal carcinoma.
 This cancer begins in cells that line a breast duct.
 About seven of every 10 women with breast cancer have ductal carcinoma.